JKACK-JAI/-ElevateLabs/README.md

  **Analyze a Phishing Email Sampl**

- ✅ Objective:
+ #Objective:
 Simulate a real-world phishing attack using social engineering techniques to understand how attackers craft and deliver fake emails, host phishing pages, and collect sensitive user data — purely for ethical and educational purposes.

 🛠️ What i Did in This Task:
-1. Created a Netflix-Themed Phishing Email
+#Created a Netflix-Themed Phishing Email
 Designed a realistic HTML email mimicking a Netflix account suspension alert.

 Included official branding such as the Netflix logo, color palette, and formatting.